The Multiverse God

 Inflation might produce many universes, but by itself they would all be the same, clones of each other.
 This would not solve the problem of fine tuning of our universe to make life possible.
 So in addition to inflation, string theory is employed to speculate a method that would make all these universes be fundamentally different.

 String theory proposes that our world is actually made of vibrating one-dimensional objects called strings.
-Although the space of our world has four dimensions (including the dimension of time), the strings exist in a context with many more dimensions.
+Although the space of our world has four dimensions (which includes the dimension of time), the strings exist in a context with many more dimensions.
 (One version has 11 dimensions.)
 What we experience in our world may be thought of as a projection from this context to our reduced dimensions.
 A physical analogy is a 3D shape that makes a 2D shadow.
 The shadow of a 3D object is different depending on the angle of projection, and the shadow hides one dimension.

 So by string theory, these high-dimension strings as projected (or "compactified") into a reduced count of dimensions is what a world is made of.
 In the multiverse's universe-generating engine, each generated world would have its own "shadow angle", and so that custom "projection" makes each world entirely unique.